 - Playtime issues

-What is the role of a School Council representative?
+What is the role of a School Parliament representative?

-Current members of the School Council think that their role is to bring ideas from the pupils within their Hubs to the meetings.
+Current members of the School parliament think that their role is to bring ideas from the pupils within their Departments to the meetings.

-The School Council representatives meet once a term during the year.
-The meetings are led with an agenda and minuted by the member of staff responsible for the School Council.
-Council representatives are given the opportunity to discuss any issues they have brought to the meeting.
+The School Parliament representatives meet once a term during the year.
+The meetings are led with an agenda and minuted by the member of staff responsible for the School Parliament.
+Representatives are given the opportunity to discuss any issues they have brought to the meeting.